There are Major Proposed Changes to Your Contract!

-GAU and the University have ratified a new contract (or Collective Bargaining Agreement) that will cover your employment from 2017-2020.
+GAU and the University have bargained a new contract (or Collective Bargaining Agreement) that will cover your employment from 2018-2020 after a ratification vote.

 In order to provide you with information on what is new in this contract, the GAU Bargaining Team has summarized the major changes proposed to the articles below.
 To see the previous contract language, please reference the previous Collective Bargaining Agreement.

 Leaves of Absence

 Appointments, Reappointments & Terminations

 Raises & Fees (Article 10)

 - The minimum salary for GAs on a .5 FTE with a 9-month appointment has been increased to $16,000, $21,333.33 for those on a 12-month appointment with .5 FTE, and proportionally for those with different FTEs and appointment durations (e.g. $8,000 for GAs with a 9-month appointment at .25 FTE).

 - Each continuing employee (i.e. GAs who had appointments in the Fall semester of 2017) will see a raise of $550 effective January 1, 2018, as well as a second raise of $250 effective January 1, 2019.
 The second raise will also apply to those GAs who did not receive their first appointment until the Spring 2018 semester.